Discover the Gilded Age: The Lightner Museum & More

 Henry Flagler purchased the hotel in 1888, including all fixtures, furnishings, silver, hardware, linen, bedding, parlor, hall, dining room, kitchen furnishings, and other chattels.

 Enjoy upscale, locally-sourced Southern cuisine in the historic Lincolnville neighborhood.
 The restaurant is located in the beautifully preserved Jefferson House, previously occupied by Thomas Jefferson’s great-granddaughter in the 1890s.

 Enjoy live music each weekend under the Colonial Oak at The Colonial Quarter.
 The stage area is nestled in a collection of replica buildings of St. Augustine’s 17th Century Spanish and 18th Century British rule, and a restored 1740 colonial home, the De Mes-Sanchez House.

-Interactive Map – Gilded Age Itinerary
+Interactive Map – Guide to the Gilded Age

 Video – Experience The Gilded Age in St. Augustine